bart-parka/bart-parka.github.io/_posts/2021-07-22-docker-inspec.md

   <figcaption>Successful run.</figcaption>
 </figure>

-Notice the `GET` request reaching Ngin on the `compose-web` container.
+Notice the `GET` request reaching Nginx on the `compose-web` container.
 This is Inspec running the test case.

 Exit with `Ctrl + C` then run `docker compose down` to clean-up.